runar-labs/runar-swift/swift-serializer/LabelResolverDesign.md

 - System config must contain at least one mapping.
 - Each label must specify at least one of `networkPublicKey` or `userKeySpec` (or both).
 Network-only and profile-only labels are valid.
 A label with neither is invalid.
 - `userKeySpec.custom(String)` is allowed only if the calling layer has pre-resolved the custom selector to concrete public keys before factory invocation (i.e., system-specific policy).
 The provided design throws otherwise to avoid implicit fallbacks.
 - Key byte lengths are validated according to the crypto suite (typically 32 bytes for x25519/ed25519).
-This must be kept in sync with the FFI.
+This must be kept in sync with the CommonKeyManager.

 ## Thread-Safety and Performance